Oliver Pocher: Criticism and scandals

 Pocher has been widely criticised for his jokes at the expense of others.
 After he recommended plastic surgery to a woman of the audience of the Wetten, dass..? ("Wanna Bet..?") episode on 22 January 2005, he was sued for damages of €25,000.
 Although he apologised to her on the phone and repeated this apology in public during one of his shows, he was not able to solve this conflict out of court.
 On 11 January, Pocher was sentenced by the district court of Hanover to pay a fine of €6,000.
 The judge in charge called Pocher's statement ("You look quite old for your age") a "very insulting comment".

 The public insulting continued in January 2008 during the TV show Johannes B. Kerner when Pocher once again made fun of the same woman's appearance and mocked the verdict.
 As a result, another suit was filed against him.
 The victim's lawyer explained that the woman was insulted and that the topic is repeatedly brought up by people whom she meets during her work.
 Pocher did not comment on this.
-Statements such as those made by Pocher could be legal in the future, as the Council of Europe is advising to decriminalise insults.

 Pocher caused a scandal in July 2005 during the ZDF (German broadcasting station) show Gottschalk & Friends when he insulted Mariah Carey and later accidentally spat water onto her.
 For this action, he was harshly criticised by some newspapers and by the broadcast station in charge.
 Gottschalk himself kept calm and commented on the incident: "Of course I don't want to have jokes at the expense of others during my show. ...
 If you invite Pocher to your show, however, you should expect a different atmosphere than with, for example, Alfred Biolek."

 When Pocher mocked the personal life of singer Sarah Connor and her reality show, Connor sued Pocher.
 While the exact outcome of the lawsuit is not known, Pocher did apologise to Connor.

 In January 2009, during the TV show Schmidt & Pocher, Pocher spoofed the Hitler assassin Claus Schenk Graf von Stauffenberg, who is portrayed by Tom Cruise in Valkyrie.
 He had to face negative feedback for this and thereafter the broadcasting commission examined this incident.

 In February 2014, at the Vienna Opera Ball, Pocher was interviewed by Mirjam Weichselbraun with Kim Kardashian.
 He joked that he was only going to dance when "Niggas in Vienna" was played.